johnietre/utils/README.md

 # TODO

 ## Rust
-- [ ] die macro
+- [X] die macro
-- [ ] OrDie trait for Result/Option
+- [X] OrDie trait for Result/Option
+    - [ ] PResult
-- [ ] MapValue for any item that takes an immutable value and allows mutation in a closure, returning the new value.
+- [X] MapValue for any item that takes an immutable value and allows mutation in a closure, returning the new value.
+    - [ ] Tests
 - [ ] presult other io and common things (e.g., tokio and futures respective Read/Write)
 - [ ] Docs
     - [x] presult